muratk5n/thirdwave/en/README.md

 ---

-They are not jailing, absusing people, they are just like, to other states, "here you take'em".
+They are not jailing, abusing people, they are just like, to other states, "here you take'em".
 "Want open borders?
 Now that border extends to your state"